wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-8100-hardware-installation.md

 #### To unpack your device

 1. Inspect the box and the packaging foam for crushes, cuts, water damage, or any other obvious damage.
 If the box or packaging is severely damaged, do not open the box.
-Please [contact Microsoft Support](storsimple-contact-microsoft-support.md) to help you assess whether the device is in good working order.
+Please [contact Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end --> to help you assess whether the device is in good working order.

 2. Unpack the box.
 The following image shows the unpacked view of your StorSimple device.